Transparency

 American Express Platinum Card

 The top-tier card in the Amex lineup.
-Includes an extensive insurance package, unlimited lounge access (Priority Pass), €200 annual travel credit, elite hotel status, and concierge services.
+Includes an extensive insurance package, unlimited lounge access through Priority Pass, €200 annual travel credit, elite hotel status, concierge services, and premium lifestyle credits.
 Ideal for frequent flyers and users with high spending volume.
 Requires a strong credit history and high financial stability.

 Amex Centurion Card – Where Luxury Begins with an Invitation